ihatecompvir/RB3Enhanced_site/index.md

 ### Common Questions
 * **Q: Does this work on XBL?**
-* A: Possibly but please don't get on XBL on a modded console.
+* A: Possibly, but please don't get on XBL on a modded console.

 * **Q: Does this work on Xenia?**
 * A: As Xenia doesn't even run RB3 properly yet, the answer is no. In theory, though, it may one day be compatible once RB3 is supported and if Xenia decides to add support for loading Sysdlls.